-The forecast heavy rains could trigger widespread flooding over many areas in Central America during the next week.
+The forecast heavy rains could trigger flooding over many areas in Central America during the next week.

-During early September, widespread moderate to heavy rain fell over most parts of Central America.
-The heaviest amounts were received along the Gulf of Honduras, central Guatemala, western Honduras, central Nicaragua, and local parts of Costa Rica.
-Consequently, flooding and landslides have been reported over many local areas in Guatemala.
+During the past week, moderate to heavy rain fell over several parts of Central America.
+The heaviest amounts were received along the Gulf of Honduras, the Gulf of Fonseca region, central Guatemala, western Honduras and western Costa Rica.
 Heavy rain and activities from the Fuego Volcano also exacerbated lahars over the surrounding areas.
-In El Salvador, urban flooding and landslides have been reported.
-Over central and western Honduras, green and yellow alerts have been issued due to high risks for floods.
-Meanwhile, light rain was registered over northern Guatemala, north-central Honduras, and eastern Nicaragua.
-The continued enhanced rain has maintained positive 30-day anomalies over Belize, central Guatemala, central Honduras, western El Salvador, and north-central Nicaragua.
-In contrast, negative anomalies have persisted over the remainders of Central America.
+Meanwhile, light rain was observed over parts of northern Guatemala, eastern Honduras, and eastern Nicaragua where negatives anomalies were registered.
+The continued enhanced rain has maintained positive 30-day anomalies over Belize, central Guatemala, and central Honduras.
+In contrast, negative anomalies have persisted over northern Guatemala and increased over eastern Nicaragua and Panama.
 An analysis of the latest vegetation products has indicated that average to good conditions, overall, prevailed across Central America.
-Overall, the continuation of seasonal rain should provide ample soil moisture and benefit the Postrera, August - November, cropping activities.
+Ongoing heavy rains have been detrimental to the Postrera, August - November, cropping activities in some areas delaying sowing operations.

-For next week, rainfall forecasts suggested that widespread and torrential rain is likely throughout Central America - especially central and Pacific-facing regions.
-Total rainfall exceeding 100mm is likely in many places and localized amounts above 150mm are possible.
+For next week, rainfall forecasts suggested that widespread and torrential rain is likely throughout Pacific-facing regions of Central America as well as eastern Nicaragua.
+Total rainfall exceeding 100mm is likely in many places and localized amounts above 150mm are possible in Costa Rica and southwestern Guatemala.
 The continued wet weather would exacerbate conditions over many already-flooded and previously-impacted areas.
 The high moisture content could also trigger new flooding and landslides, lead to overflowing of rivers, and damage infrastructures.
 No imminent tropical development is expected in the vicinity over the next five days.